 There is excellent live theater, supported by seven theater schools, 29 professional theater companies and 56 fringe theater companies.
 Many playwrights, novelists and poets also call Seattle home.

 Five art museums and 190 galleries display fine art as well as folk art from Asian American and Native American cultures.
 In addition to established galleries, many neighborhoods host a monthly art walk, where local businesses display work by local artists.
 You can walk through the shops while sampling tasty treats and listening to live music.

 Delicious Northwest Cuisine

 Seattle markets are great places to find deals on local flowers, fruit, produce and jewelry.

 Seattle is an epicure's delight.
 Whether you choose neighborhood haunts, ethnic cuisine or restaurants with acclaimed celebrity chefs, dining is an experience in sheer culinary artistry that relies heavily on the bounty of locally sourced foods.
 From sushi to salmon to soul food, Seattle's eateries can satisfy cravings for a dish from any corner of the world.
 If you prefer to be behind the stove, local farmers' markets and Pike Place Market provide fresh seasonal ingredients like halibut, wild salmon, Dungeness crab, sweet onions, mushrooms, stone fruits, berries and asparagus.

 Did you know that the climate in Seattle is similar to some of the finest winemaking regions in France?
-Although a relatively young wine industry, Washington has quickly grown to be the nation’s second largest wine producer, and is ranked among the nation’s top wine regions.
-In addition to the Puget Sound appellation, Eastern Washington boasts ten more appellations which make for an excellent weekend getaway.
+Although it has relatively young wine industry, Washington has quickly grown to be the nation's second largest wine producer, and is ranked among the nation's top wine regions.
+In addition to the Puget Sound appellation, Eastern Washington boasts 10 more appellations which make for an excellent weekend getaway.